 Scan & Go enables Walmart/Sam’s Club shoppers to ring up and pay for their carts using their phones.

-Discovery research uncovered a crucial insight: shoppers in this market trusted conventional payment methods like bank cards and cash far more than newer technologies.
-Complex cultural and macroeconomic forces had led to new payment tech being regarded as untested, faulty, and vulnerable to hacks.
-And replacing the entire checkout line with just your phone?
-That’s about as newfangled as it gets.
+Adoption throughout the Mexico market lagged significantly behind the US and Canada.
+Discovery research uncovered why: shoppers trusted conventional payment methods like bank cards and cash far more than newer technologies due to a widespread misconception of new payment tech being untested, faulty and vulnerable to hacks.

 OBJECTIVES